gscano/buffer_handle/README.md

 ```

 with the verb left-aligned and the description right-aligned.
 They are both padded with spaces	.
-Then the time and the temperature are left
+Then the time and the temperature are left:

 ```cpp
   ...